 When to Call

-If your nausea persists and you vomit often, please call your midwife or doctor.
+If your nausea persists and becomes intolerable or if you have not been able to eat or drink for 24 hours, call your clinic for more direction.
 You may be at risk for dehydration, weight loss, and poor nutrition.
 We can give you prescription medicines to help you feel better.